pfdubois/BridgeBidding/source/AdvancedSlam.rst

    pair: slam try; Minorwood
    single:response; RKC

-For what I consider a better alternative, see :ref:`Redwood <Redwood>`.
+For a better alternative, see :ref:`Redwood <Redwood>`.
+I include this because it is widely played.

 An optional convention to use with inverted minors is “Minorwood”, a jump to four of the minor after a two of a minor response.
 This becomes